blambeau/websync/README.md

 # Web Sync - End-user oriented web site synchronization

-This project aims at building a system for end-users to maintain a mostly static web site in a simple and effective way.
-It relies on the following agents:
+This project aims at building a system for end-users to maintain and deploy a (simple) web site in a friendly and effective way.
+It relies on the following
+agents:

-* An end-user called Client, who maintains and updates the website content and structure so as to meet her strategic goals.
+* An end-user called Client, who maintains and updates the website content and its structure so as to meet her strategic goals.
 The Client works on his LocalMachine.
-She has the ability to run the website locally to maintain the website in a kind of WYSIWYG environment.
-The LocalMachine also provides an interface to deploy and manage the website workflow.
+She has the ability to run the website locally, in order to work on the website in a kind of WYSIWYG environment.
+The LocalMachine also provides an interface to manage the website workflow, such as deploying a new version.
-* A computer scientist called Engineer maintains the overal system and provide bug fixes and new features on the website and the deployment workflow.
+* The Client is helped by an Engineer who maintains the overal system, provides bug fixes and new features on the website, and provides support for the deployment workflow.
-* A web platform such as Github maintains the web site sources in a distributed way.
-* A production Server deploys the website on production.
+* A production Server runs the website in production.
-* Git commands are used internally for implementing the website workflow.
+* A source code Repository is also used to keep the website code.
+Both the Client and the Engineer pull/push changes to/from this common repository.
+The production Server is also kept up-to-date with the Repository.
+A platform such as Git+Github typically provides a legacy implementation for this agent.
-* Ruby and Sinatra as web framework for the website itself.
+* A dedicated framework, such as Rails or Sinatra, implements the website itself.

-## Environment operations

-Edit
-  Description: Edit, delete or add some files on the local copy
-  Agent:   Client
-  DomPre:  true
-  DomPost: PendingChanges

-FixBug
-  Description: Fix a bug on the developer/github copy
-  Agent:   Engineer + Git
-  DomPre:  true
-  DomPost: !AllBugFixesApplied

-## Operational specifications

-Import
-  Description: Import bug-fixes and new features from Github into local version.
-  DomPre:  !AllBugFixesApplied
-  DomPost: AllBugFixesApplied
-  ReqPre:  !PendingChanges for Avoid[GitMergesWhenPendingChanges] -> Avoid[RuntimeErrors]

-Deploy
-  Description: Deploys the website by applying all local savings to the production
-               server
-  DomPre:  !Deployed
-  DomPost: Deployed
-  ReqPre:  !PendingChanges    for Avoid[BadDeployFalsePositive] -> Maximize[UserIntuition]
-           AllBugFixesApplied for Maintain[BugFixesDeployedEarly] -> Maximize[Security]
-                                  Maintain[LinearHistory] -> Maximize[Simplicity]

-Save
-  Description: Save the website locally
-  DomPre:  PendingChanges
-  DomPost: !PendingChanges
-  ReqPost: !Deployed for Avoid[AutoDeployOnSaving] -> Maximize[Flexibility]

-## Fluent definitions

-fluent AllBugFixesApplied = {Import}, {FixBug} initially True fluent PendingChanges = {Edit}, {Save} initially False fluent Deployed = {Deploy}, {Save} initially True